 Teachers as a whole spend so much of their own money on Amazon to bring things into the classroom.
 An Amazon gift card is a great way to help them out (and kind of pay them back!)

 S’well water bottles are great.
 They keep your water cold and are easily portable by hand, thrown in a bag, purse, lunch box, etc. They come in a variety of sizes and colors and I can almost guarantee that any teacher would be thrilled to receive one of these!

 This is another one if you’re trying to get your teacher in the feels.
 Working best for younger students, this is a fill-in-the-blank book that helps a student (or students if they wish to do it as a group) to answer questions to explain why their teacher is the best teacher ever.
 This would be a memory that would be saved for years and years to come.

-If you’re not familiar, Teachers Pay Teachers is a website where teachers can purchase resources for their classroom based on standard, topic, lesson, etc. There are some AMAZING materials on that website and many teachers utilize it to help supplement what they are doing in the classroom.
+If you’re not familiar, Teachers Pay Teachers is a website where teachers can purchase resources for their classroom based on standards, topics, lessons, etc. There are some AMAZING materials on that website and many teachers utilize them to help supplement what they are doing in the classroom.
 Resources range generally between $2-30 and a few bucks toward that would go a long way.